withastro/astro/docs/src/pages/en/guides/rss.md

 ```

 Note: RSS feeds will **not** be built during development.
 Currently, RSS feeds are only generated during your final build.

+### Styling

+RSS Feeds can be styled with an XSL stylesheet for a more pleasant user experience when they are opened directly in a browser.
+By default, Astro does not set a stylesheet for RSS feeds, but it can be enabled by setting the `stylesheet` option.

+Astro can automatically use [Pretty Feed](https://github.com/genmon/aboutfeeds/blob/main/tools/pretty-feed-v3.xsl), a popular open-source XSL stylesheet.
+To enable this behavior, pass `stylesheet: true`.

+If you'd like to use a custom XSL stylesheet, you can pass a string value like `stylesheet: '/my-custom-stylesheet.xsl'`.
+This file should be in your `public/` directory (in this case, `public/my-custom-stylesheet.xsl`).